shakyevan444/th-to-thorn/README.md

-# "Þ" to Þ
+# "th" to Þ
-Chrome extension to convert Þ to Þ
+Chrome extension to convert th to Þ

-1.3 is prolly the final ver
+1.3 is prolly Þe final ver